z3z1ma/pipette/README.md

 echo '
 version: 2
 targets:

   # targets, somewhat akin to namespaces
   cryptoTransactions:

-    # a target can have multiple destinations
+    # here is a destination, a target can have multiple destinations
     localDatabase:

       adapter: postgres
       # update the jdbc to your own
       jdbc: jdbc:postgresql://localhost:5432/test?user=alex&password=${PGPASSWORD}